 Chinatown in District 5 is home to most Chinese Vietnamese living in Saigon.
 These Chinese are very proud of their heritage and have even set up schools and markets to preserve their culture.
 This uniqueness is best demonstrated along Tran Hung Dao and Nguyen Trai street in which red lanterns are hung in front of literally every house as an indication that a Chinese family resides within these 4 walls.
 And since the Chinese are famous for being very business inclined, you will find district 5 to be a booming and dynamic business hub where all kinds of products from clothes to foodstuffs can be found.

 More interestingly, the culinary art available in this area is not only restricted to Chinese cuisines.
 A whole plethora of many other Asian flavors are being served in this district as well.
-So, if you are a big fan of Asian recipes, Chinatown is definitely a good place for you to tickle those taste buds and compare.
+So, if you are wondering where to eat in Ho Chi Minh, Chinatown is definitely a good place for you to tickle those taste buds and compare.
 And here's a few recommendations to help start you off.

 Ty Lum Hu Tieu Nam Vang - Phnom Penh Noodle Soup